 - The Constitution sets out the responsibilities of the Fire and Rescue Authority and its committees and includes the Scheme of Delegation to Officers. - The Monitoring Officer ensures that decisions taken are within the law and comply with the provisions of the Constitution. - The Constitution includes the Code of Conduct for Members and this is monitored by the Standards Committee. - Where necessary legal advice is sought to inform decision making. - Codes of Conduct for Members and Officers are in place, which requires the declaration of business interests and recording of the receipt of gifts and/or hospitality. - The Authority has a procedure to receive and respond to any complaints received.
 A summary report of complaints and appreciations is provided to the Fire and Rescue Authority annually. - Key policies are in place to prevent and minimise the risk of fraud.
-Policies include: Whistleblowing Policy, Anti-Fraud and Corruption Policy and Financial Regulations and Contract Procedure Rules.
+Policies include: Whistleblowing Policy, Anti-Fraud and Corruption Policy and - Financial Regulations and Contract Procedure Rules.
 Where irregularity is suspected arrangements are in place to ensure that it is thoroughly investigated. - The recruitment policy, induction and training processes incorporate personal behaviours with ethical values.
-The core values of the Service are fully embedded and include; service to the community, striving for excellence, people and diversity and inclusivity. - Attainment of the Public Health Wales Corporate Health Bronze and Platinum awards. - The Inclusive Fire Service Group (IFSG) was established to consider matters relating to equality, diversity and cultural issues.
-The Group reviewed and updated the core values in 2019/20 to reflect the Service's modern and professional ways of working - core-values - Disciplinary cases and any allegations of wrongdoing are investigated in accordance with the Service's Discipline Handbook. - A Strategic Equality Plan is published in compliance with the Equality Act 2010.
+The core values of the Service are fully embedded and include; service to the community, striving for excellence, people and diversity and inclusivity. - Attainment of the Public Health Wales Corporate Health Bronze and Platinum awards. - The Equality, Diversity and Inclusion Steering Committee was established to consider matters relating to equality, diversity and cultural issues. - Disciplinary cases and any allegations of wrongdoing are investigated in accordance with the Service's Discipline Handbook. - A Strategic Equality Plan is published within our Annual Performance Assessment in compliance with the Equality Act 2010.
 Equality objectives are reviewed annually and monitored throughout the year. - As part of our commitment to the Welsh language, all new members of staff are required to achieve a minimum of Level 2 Welsh language skills. - The Improvement and Well-being Plan is published on the Authority's website.
-This details the improvement objectives as required by the Local Government (Wales) Measure 2009, and well-being objectives in accordance with the Well-being of Future Generations (Wales) Act 2015. - Safeguarding policy and procedure is in place to refer vulnerable people the Service come into contact with, to other agencies.
+This details the improvement objectives as required by the Local Government (Wales) Measure 2009, and well-being objectives in accordance with the Well-being of Future Generations (Wales) Act 2015. - Safeguarding policy and procedure is in place to refer vulnerable people the Service come into contact with, to other agencies. - All departmental plans, where applicable, demonstrate alignment to the Well-being of Future Generations (Wales) Act 2015 - The Service has introduced a new confidential reporting line 'Safecall' for staff.